hajin-park/ucsd-cse/README.md

-# Computer Science and Engineering at University of California, San Diego
+# Computer Science at University of California, San Diego
 Computer Science and Engineering at University of California, San Diego